platobilgi/BackEnd/readme.md

 ## License

-The Zeplin's All Rights Reserved by Prodrom ICT Solutions.
+The Zeplin's All Rights Reserved by Platobilgi.